xblbaseball/ticker/README.md

 ### Building

-To get the same static HTML, CSS, JS files that are served on GH Pages, you need to:
+To see the same static HTML, CSS, JS files that are served on GH Pages, you need to:

 1. Build the site.
   ```bash